lsandig/Kirstine.jl/paper/paper.md

 box-shaped design regions of arbitrary dimension, particle swarm optimization [@kennedy-1995-partic], and a variant of Fedorov's coordinate exchange algorithm [@yang-2013-optim-desig].
+Plotting functions for checking the equivalence theorem are also provided.
 Locally optimal design is supported implicitly.
 Since user-defined `Julia` code does not inherently incur performance penalties, specific regression models are not supplied.